loftware/docs/README.md

 - Other packages by Sundell
 - A package that provides the ability to [XCTest things that FatalError](https://medium.com/@marcosantadev/how-to-test-fatalerror-in-swift-e1be9ff11a29).
+- Sam Lazarus developed 8 packages to provide a seed foundation.
+- Most of the code in [penguin](https://github.com/saeta/penguin) is ready to be broken out into Loft packages.

 ## Anticipated Problems